Economic Research

 therefore be backed by capital).

-Scale economies automatically foster a trend toward concentration and M&A. Particularly in Germany,
+Scale economies automatically foster a trend toward concentration and M&A. Particularly in Germany,with its large number of small insurance undertakings, consolidation of the insurance market

 is still in store.